hAlmousawi12/hAlmousawi12/README.md

 - 💬 Ask me about SwiftUI
 - 📫 How to reach me: instagram: @h.almousawi12 or twitter: @almousawi122
 - ⚡ Fun fact: I love SwiftUI so much
+- another fun fact: don't use that emoji 🦦 its for me